ricolantern/pipo3-research/docs/GhidraNotes.md

 Contents are technical and in the context of Ghidra.
 ## _Quick notes/todos for later_
 - .i3d format references in strings, locations 006ca3f0 and 006ca3a7 (`?RemoraObjectImpl::RemoraObjectImpl(const simd::Octaword&, Object*)`) are interesting, exposing some hints about the internal animation system it seems?
-- Tons of strings like `my:AnimationStart` and others that begin with "my:", according to AI, indicate that it's part of the internal data-driven animation/event system (go figure) defined in XML-like files.
-Most notably, it also suggests the "my" portion is a namespace that likely refers to something like "movie" or better yet, "Maya" (as in, pre-autodesk Maya).
 - All display strings for the debug menu are present (but according to [this video](https://www.youtube.com/watch?v=kqsBNmCSZWU) they don't display at all for some reason.
 They're also slightly different from what this video displays).
 Create a patcher to restore these strings and add indicators to those that cause a crash.
 - `Tim2` is referenced (006e6320 `void Tim2::initialize(int, int, const char*)`) among other tim2 strings.
 This is likely the (sole?) image format used in the game.
 - `Mpeg2` is referenced (006e6268 `void Mpeg2Stream::initialize(const char*, int, int, bool)`) for pre-rendered cutscene use.
-- What's a "DashBall" (006f86d0)?
-Some rendition of the dash ring gear or maybe an early name?
 - There's a copyright notice for zlib (`" inflate 1.2.1 Copyright 1995-2003 Mark Adler "`).
 This likely means that the assets come pre-compressed and are then decompressed at runtime using zlib.
   - https://zlib.net/fossils/
+  - string locations indicate this is at least used to decompress non-midi sound files?
 - `xml=http://www.w3.org/XML/1998/namespace` is mentioned.
-- There's a copyright notice for the Lua version used for dynamic editing of properties.
-The exact version is `Lua 5.0 Copyright (C) 1994-2003`.
+- There's a copyright notice for the Lua version used for dynamic editing of properties `Lua 5.0 Copyright (C) 1994-2003`.
-- The build date for the Japan release is `"2005/06/21,14:49:06"`
-- `sg2vab.c` is referenced as a string (what isn't at this point???).
+- Build dates
+  - NTSC-J `2005/06/21,14:49:06`
+  - NTSC-U `2005/12/16,17:48:46`
+- `sg2vab.c`.
   - sg2 = "Sound Group 2"
   - vab = "Voice-Attribute Bank" (.VAB, .VH, .VB)
     - contains instrument definitions + ADPCM samples??